sydney-react-study/intro-to-react/mentor_instructions/README.md

 3. Update state with data
 4. Create the loading component
 5. Add a ternary to display the loading if the data isn't ready

+TODO:
+## Refactor

+1. Update components that are not using state to stateless functional components
+2. Destructure state and props
+3. Add propTypes
+4. Use hooks